viorica-cirstea/viorica-cirstea/README.md

 Junior Software Engineer
 ------------------------

 Junior developer learning both C# and Java.
 I build small projects to understand object‑oriented programming, data types, constructors, methods, and clean coding practices.
 I enjoy learning step by step, experimenting with console applications, and improving my problem‑solving skills through hands‑on practice.

 I also bring experience and a strong Human Resources background that enhances teamwork, communication, and adaptability.
 Motivated to grow into a reliable and versatile developer.

 * 🌍  I'm based in Italy
 * ✉️  You can contact me at [v66858823@gmail.com](mailto:v66858823@gmail.com)
-* 🧠  I'm currently learning C# and Java, SQL
+* 🧠  I'm currently learning C#, Java, SQL

-* - Microsoft Learn – C# fundamentals
+Microsoft Learn – C# fundamentals
-- Oracle Java documentation (basics & OOP)
+Oracle Java documentation (basics & OOP)
-- Wikipedia articles about:
+Wikipedia articles on:
-  - data types
+data types
-  - console applications
+console applications
-  - recursion
+recursion
-  - programming style
+programming style
-  - static program analysis
+static program analysis
 I combine theory with practice by writing small programs and experimenting with code in both C# and Java.

-* 👥  I'm looking to collaborate on Always open to new challenges and opportunities to gain real‑world experience, collaborate with motivated people, build meaningful and practical projects, strengthen my skills, and grow continuously through teamwork and clean coding practices.
+👥 Open to collaborate on
+Open to new challenges and opportunities to gain real‑world experience, collaborate with motivated people, build meaningful and practical projects, strengthen my skills, and grow continuously through teamwork and clean coding practices.
-* 💬  Ask me about Curious, motivated, and always improving.
+* 💬  Ask me about
+* Curious, motivated, and always improving.

+✨ Anything else
+A learner at heart who enjoys building real, functional projects and growing through consistent practice.
+I value teamwork, clear communication, and continuous improvement in everything I do.

 ### Socials